 The main steps of the compulsory land acquisition process are as follows:

 Throughout the process, representatives of the Coordinator-General are available to assist affected landowners.

 - undertaking works

 - other purposes, including a 'private infrastructure facility' (previously called an 'infrastructure facility of significance').

-The Coordinator-General can take land with any type of tenure, including freehold.
-The Coordinator-General can take:
+The Coordinator-General can resume land with any type of tenure, including freehold.
+The Coordinator-General can resume: